The Indian State of Mizoram

-The Indian State of Mizoram is a state located in Northeastern India that shares borders with the states of Tripura, Assam, Manipur, and the countries of Bangladesh and Burma.
-Its name means land of the hill people and it became India’s twenty-third state on February 20, 1987.
-Mizoram's population is only about 900,000 and it consists of several ethnic tribes that are linked by their shared culture or by the language that they speak.
-These ethnic groups are collectively known as Mizos; Mizo means people of the hills.
+The Indian State of Mizoram is a state located in Northeastern India.
+It shares its borders with the states of Tripura, Assam, Manipur, and the Countries of Bangladesh and Burma.
+Its name means land of the hill people.
+It became India’s twenty-third state on February 20, 1987.
+Mizoram's population is approximately 900,000 and it consists of several ethnic tribes, who are linked by either their shared culture, or by the language that they speak.
+These ethnic groups are collectively known as Mizos.
+Mizo means "people of the hills."
 The state’s climate ranges from 68 °F to 84 °F in summer and 44 °F to 70 °F in winter and the region experiences a monsoon season from May through September.
-Mizoram receives about 10 inches of rainfall each year.
+The Indian State of Mizoram receives about 10 inches of rainfall annually.

 The state's geography includes rolling hills, valleys, rivers, and lakes.
 The states hills range from a height of about 3,200 feet to 7,251 feet.
 The state’s highest peak is called Phawngpui Tlang which means Blue Mountain and it is 7,251 feet tall.
 The state has many rivers, but its major river is called Chhimtuipui, which originates in Burma, passes through the Southern point of Mizoram, and finally flows into the Bay of Bengal.
-The Indian government has built rivers along the region in order to increase trade with Burma.
+TheGovernment of India has built rivers along the region in order to increase trade with Burma.
 Palak lake is Mizoram’s biggest lake.
 It covers 74 acres.
 The people living in the Indian State of Mizoram are called Mizos.
 They believe that there is an ancient village under the water and that it remains intact.

 The origin of the state's ancient culture is a mystery, but the state’s known begins in the 18th and 19th century when local tribes conducted violent raids and head hunted one another.
 Tribal conflicts were common amongst most Indian tribes.
 Tribal acts were usually ordered by tribal Chiefs, but a council, known as the Lushai Hills Autonomous District Council, formed in 1952 and abolished the chieftainship of tribes.
 The Mizo people weren't happy with this and met in Aizawl in 1955 to form a new political party called the Eastern India Tribal Union.
 This group demanded that their hilly region (present day Mizoram) be made a separate state; their request went unanswered for years.

 With people experiencing food shortages and other hardships, a political movement group called the Mizo National Front was born on 22 October 1961.
 This movement strove to gain statehood for Mizoram and was responsible for a violent insurgency that broke out on February 28, 1966.
 This uprising was so large that the Indian military responded with air strikes, marking the first time India's Air Force was used to stop a movement created by its own people.
 The Mizo National Front was outlawed in 1967, but its demand for statehood only grew.
 In response, India’s Prime Minister Indira Gandhi converted the Mizo Hills into a Union Territory in July 1971.
+This was an effort to officially make the Mizo peoples' land into the Indian State of Mizoram.

-In 1985, New Delhi, which is the capital of United India, felt the Mizo statehood issue dragged on and that the only way to end it was to give the Mizo people what they wanted.
+In 1985, New Delhi, the capital of United India, felt the Mizo statehood issue dragged on and that the only way to end it was to give the Mizo people what they wanted.
 After a long and drawn out process, Mizoram gained its statehood on February 20, 1987.

 Like all Indian people, music and art culture are important to the Mizos.
 Traditional music of this region is typically soft and mellow.
 Mizos love guitar and use it in many songs, which are India's version of country music songs.
 Tribal, religious music utilizes drum beats and is played on a drum called a khuang.
 This music is supposed to allow worshipers to enter a trance as they listen and dance.